StanislasRigal/Drivers_European_bird_decline_public/README.md

 ### Functions accounting for non-linearity and sampling error

-See details in Rigal et al. (2020).
+See Rigal et al. (2020) for more details about the following functions.
 ```{r}

 # Load functions to estimate dynamics